 Whether you are shopping for Christmas or any other celebration, these gifts for gardeners are sure to be a hit!

-As a gardeners, I always have a wish list of things that I would like for myself – various books and magazines, certain plants I want to grow, tools I need to make the job easier.
+As a gardener, I always have a wish list of things that I would like for myself – various books and magazines, certain plants I want to grow, and tools I need to make the job easier.
 I know I’m not the only one who feels this way, so I asked the members of the Greater Philadelphia Gardening & Homesteading Community to help me come up with this year’s gift guide for gardeners.

-Week-by-Week Vegetable Gardeners Handbook: Make the Most Out of Your Growing Season – Whether this is your first year in the garden or you are a seasoned gardner looking for ways to increase yield, the Week-by-Week Vegetable Gardeners Handbook will help you to prioritize what’s important and manage your to-do list.
+Week-by-Week Vegetable Gardeners Handbook: Make the Most Out of Your Growing Season – Whether this is your first year in the garden or you are a seasoned gardener looking for ways to increase yield, the Week-by-Week Vegetable Gardeners Handbook will help you to prioritize what’s important and manage your to-do list.

 All New Square Foot Gardening – Square Foot Gardening (SFG) is a growing technique where you grow densely planted garden beds in an effort to increase yields, cut down on watering, reduce the amount of fertilizers and pesticides needed, and reduce the amount of time spent in the garden doing traditional chores such as weeding.
 All New Square Foot Gardening is the essential how-to guide for this unique gardening method.